Virginia's Cattle Community

 Matthew Deacon, one of the Angus herd managers, explains how technology improves their 3,000 acre Northern Virginia farm.

 Dr. Basil Gooden

-Virginia's Secretary of Agriculture, along with his siblings, carry on their father's farming dreams in Buckingham County, Virginia.
+Virginia's Former Secretary of Agriculture and Forestry, along with his siblings, carry on their father's farming dreams in Buckingham County, Virginia.

 Jimmie & Todd Blake, who started their Almondsville, Virginia operation in 2012, shed light on what it's like as first generation farmers.